rizwanahmedit23/google_calendar/README.md

 This endpoint handles redirect request sent by google, fetched the access token and then gets a list of events from user's calendar. <br>

 ## Output
-The events are rendered in a simple HTML page.
+The Google calendar events are rendered in a simple HTML page.
 The output is shown below:
 <br>

 ![Output](events.png)